Career Records & Honors

 Individually, junior Malte Stropp and freshman Jordan Angus paired together for one of the top doubles squads in the nation, finishing the season ranked 14th with a 21-17 record.
 Seven of those wins came against ranked opponents, including defeating the No. 1 duo of Dan Cochrane and Andreas Mies of Auburn, the first win against the nation’s top duo by a Bulldog squad since 2001.
 In singles, Stropp pulled in 22 wins, with 15 coming in dual match play and six against ranked opponents.
 Angus put together 22 victories for the year, including an 11-0 start to the dual match season, the best start by a freshman in recorded MSU history.

-For his career, Nilsson has compiled a 76-65 record, while going 29-37 in the tough Southeastern Conference.
-Entering his seventh year, Nilsson’s squads have captured two SEC West titles and earned three NCAA appearances, with one run to the Round of 16.
-Nilsson’s squads have also produced four ITA All-Americans, 14 All-SEC selections, one ITA National Freshman of the Year and two SEC Freshman of the Year.
+For his career, Nilsson has compiled a 95-76 record, while going 36-42 in the tough Southeastern Conference.
+Entering his eighth year, Nilsson’s squads have captured two SEC West titles and earned four-straight NCAA appearances, with one run to the Round of 16 in 2013.
+Nilsson’s squads have also produced four ITA All-Americans, 17 All-SEC selections, one ITA National Freshman of the Year and three SEC Freshman of the Year.